bmrf/tron/README.md

 1. **DISM image check & repair**: Microsoft utility for checking the Windows Image Store (sort of a more powerful System File Checker).
 Windows 8 and up only

 2. **Registry permissions reset**: Grant `SYSTEM` and `Administrator` users full permissions on HKLM, HKCU, and HKCR hives.
 This is an add-only permissions operation (does not remove any permissions).
-Using the `-srr` flag skips this operation
+Use the `-srr` flag skips this operation

 3. **Filesystem permissions reset**: Grant `SYSTEM` and `Administrator` users full permissions on everything in the `%WinDir%` directory tree.
-Using the `-sfr` flag skips this operation
+Use the `-sfr` flag skips this operation

 4. **[System File Checker](https://support.microsoft.com/en-us/kb/929833)**: Microsoft utility for checking the filesystem for errors and attempting to repair if found.
 Tron runs this on Windows Vista and up only (XP and below require a reboot)

 5. **chkdsk**: Checks disk for errors and schedules a chkdsk with repair at next reboot (marks volume dirty) if errors are found

 6. **Windows "telemetry" purge**: Disable Windows "telemetry" (user tracking), Windows 7 and up only.
 If the system is running Windows 7/8/8.1, Tron removes the "bad" updates Microsoft rolled out to Windows 7/8/8.1 systems after the Windows 10 release which backport the surveillance/spyware functions that are by default present in Windows 10 back to the older Windows versions.
 Tron removes these specific KB updates from Win 7/8/8.1: 2952664, 2976978, 2990214, 3021917, 3022345, 3068708, 3080149, 3075249, 3035583, 3044374, 971033.
 Tron also stops and deletes the `DiagTrack` ("Diagnostics Tracking Service") service.
 If the system is running Windows 10, Tron does a more in-depth disabling of the Windows telemetry features.
 Go over the code in `\tron\resources\stage_4_repair\purge_windows_telemetry\` to see exactly what is removed and disabled.
-Using the `-str` flag skips this component
+Use the `-str` switch to skip this action

 7. **Network repair**: Tron performs minor network repair.
 Specifically it runs these commands: `ipconfig /flushdns`, `netsh interface ip delete arpcache`, `netsh winsock reset catalog`